 When you share a Klip, you also have the option of sharing the data source associated to that Klip.
 There could be times when you are able to share a primary asset (for example, a Klip) but unable to share all of its associated secondary assets (for example, all of the data sources associated to the Klip).

 You can share assets with others in your account only.
 If you want to share with someone outside your account, you can either invite others to join the account or use published links.

-There are a couple of factors that determine whether you can share an asset: your permissions and your access to the asset.
+Your ability to share an asset is determined by your permissions and your access to the asset.

 - Your permissions:

 A role is a set of permissions that determine what a user can do in Klipfolio.
 There are 4 default roles included with Klipfolio, each with its own set of permissions.
-However, you can also create custom roles with any combination of permissions.
+(You can also create custom roles with any combination of permissions.)